chewepe/VHDLEncryptionProject/AES_VHDL/README.txt

 First reset the device by setting synchronous active-low reset signal reset_n to '0' for at least 1 clock cycle.

 Key expansion:
-1. Begin inputing 128-bit key by setting input key_valid to '1' and key_word_in to the most significant 32 bits of the key.
+1. Begin inputting 128-bit key by setting input key_valid to '1' and key_word_in to the most significant 32 bits of the key.
 2. Repeat on subsequent clock cycles with the next most significant 32 bits of the key.
 3. After all 128 bits have been input set key_word_in back to 0 and key_valid to '0', triggering the beginning of key expansion.
 4. Wait for the output signal key_ready to be set to '1', indicating completion of key expansion.